-Economic Income increased by \$224.5 million and \$384.2 million for the quarter-to-date and year-to-date periods, respectively, primarily due to the settlements expense taken in the second quarter and first half of 2016, as well as higher incentive income.
+Economic Income increased by \$376.8 million for the year-to-date period.
+The year-to-date period improvement was driven primarily by the settlements expense taken in 2016, as well as higher incentive income.
 These increases were partially offset by lower management fees and higher bonus expense.